caltechlibrary/ead2dc/README.md

-# An OAI Static Repository and Data Provider for ArchivesSapce
+# An OAI Static Repository and Data Provider for ArchivesSpace

 There are two components to this service: